 The dosing protocol had trainees take BCCAs for 7 days before and for 2 days after training as well as 20 grams before and after the workout for a total of 280 grams.
 Researchers point to the steady stream of essential amino acids hitting the blood as the reason BCAAs were so effective in this study.

-BCAAs are the gem of workout supplements because by preserving the integrity of muscle fibers and reduce post-workout soreness, you can train at a higher intensity more frequently.
+BCAAs are the gem of workout supplements because they preserve the integrity of muscle fibers and reduce post-workout soreness, allowing you to train at a higher intensity more frequently.

 Take Away: Using BCAAs to Decrease Soreness and Accelerate Recovery Will Allow You to Train More Frequently So As To Reach Your True Strength and Size Potential.